 Whole wheat bread, wild rice, and whole wheat pasta are excellent sources of energy.
 They’re also rich in fiber, iron, and B vitamins.

-Certain whole grains, like some whole-grain breads and bran products, can be high in phosphorus.
 While this common mineral shouldn’t cause an issue for people with healthy kidneys, consuming too much when your kidneys aren’t functioning properly may cause some health problems.
 This is because the kidneys help to balance the amount of phosphorus in your body.

 Phosphorus is in a lot of foods, and small amounts of it should still be OK even if you’re living with kidney cancer.
 However, your doctor’s advice about your personal phosphorus intake should always take priority over general guidelines.

 Proteins are a necessary part of everyone’s diet, as they help to build and maintain muscle mass.
-But too much protein for someone with kidney cancer may cause a buildup of food-derived waste in the bloodstream.
+However, too much protein for someone with kidney cancer may cause a buildup of food-derived waste in the bloodstream.
 This may cause symptoms like fatigue, nausea, and headache.

 Speak with a doctor or a registered dietitian about the right amount and best types of protein to include in your diet.